Crash of a Boeing B-17F-25-BO Flying Fortress off Noirmoutier Island: 7 killed

 Circumstances:

-The airplane departed RAF Bassingbourn at 0900LT on an operation to Saint-Nazaire.
-Over the target area, it was shot down by a German fighter and crashed into the sea 12 km off Noirmoutier Island.
-Nine crew members were killed and one was rescued and became PoW.
+The airplane departed RAF Molesworth on an operation to Saint-Nazaire.
+It was shot down by a German fighter and crashed into the sea off Noirmoutier Island.
+Seven crew members were killed and three others were rescued and became PoW.

 Crew: